PitPik/VOM/README.md

     id: 'id-01'
 }, ...]
 ```
-The model is an Array of Objects (can be seen as the children of a DOM's document.body) where each element could have ```childNodes``` defined.
-The childNodes would also be an array of further Objects (so called elements or items);
+The model is an Array of Objects (can be seen as the children of a DOM's document.body) where each element could have ```childNodes``` (optional name) defined.
+The childNodes would also be an array of further Objects;
 After initialisation of the model, it is then enriched with ```parentNode``` which points to its parent, ```id``` (or whatever ```options.idProperty``` is defining) that gives the element a unique id and ```index``` which is readable only and points to the index of the parent's childNodes (its own position compared to its siblings).
 In a real DOM there would not be an ```index```, only previousSibling, nextSibling... but I think it is clear what it does.

 ```javascript